buisonanh/phishing-urls-detection/README.md

 print('Label 0 count:', train_label_counts['0']) # Label 0 count: 26492
 print('Label 1 count:', train_label_counts['1']) # Label 1 count: 26573
 ```
-In this case, there is a slight difference in the counts of label 0 and label 1, but the difference is not significant.
+In this case, there is a slight difference in the counts of label 0 and label 1, but the difference is insignificant.
 The counts are relatively balanced, with label 1 having a slightly higher count than label 0.

 ## <a name="logistic-regression"> Logistic Regression
 Writing...